evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 > [!abstract] Algebra Takeaway
 > When the "power" of the numerator and denominator is a tie, they cancel each other's growth out.
 The "winner" is the ratio of their coefficients, which dictates the altitude of the graph's end behavior.

+## 2026-April-16 - Finding an Oblique Asymptote of a Rational Function (Precalculus - College Algebra 41) :